mvolkmann/blog/src/swift/Fastlane.md

 or it can be platform independent.

 The `fastlane` command can be passed the name of an action or a lane to run.
-To execute a lane, enter `fastlane {platform} {action-or-lane}`.
+The syntax to enter is `fastlane {platform} {action-or-lane}`.
 For example, `fastlane ios screenshots`.

+If a default platform is specified in the `Fastfile` using `default_platform :ios` then lanes for that platform can be executed without providing the platform.
+For example if `ios` is the default platform then the previous command can be executed with `fastlane screenshots`.

 Fastlane is primarily implemented in Ruby.

-This page focuses on usage for iOS apps.

 Deploying apps to TestFlight and the App Store requires enrolling in the Apple Developer Program which is currently $99/year USD.